Force-placed insurance is coverage obtained by the servicer or lender when required property insurance appears to be missing or lapsed.

 Borrowers encounter force-placed insurance after closing, during servicing, if the lender or servicer concludes that required hazard-related coverage is not in place.

-The term becomes practical when the borrower receives notices about missing coverage, proof-of-insurance requirements, or premium charges tied to lender-placed protection.
+The term becomes practical when the borrower receives a Force-Placed Insurance Notice about missing coverage, proof-of-insurance requirements, or premium charges tied to lender-placed protection.

 A homeowner allows the normal homeowners policy to lapse and does not provide replacement proof of coverage.
 The servicer then places insurance on the property to protect the lender’s collateral position.